icesi-ops/sd-exam1/frontend-project/README.md

 CMD ["/consul.sh"]

-(The Bash script is designed so that as soon as a front-end instance is launched, it updates in Consul)
+//The Bash script is designed so that as soon as a front-end instance is launched, it updates in Consul)

 3. Save the Dockerfile.